Kendall Walton: Responses

+Simo Säätelä compared Walton's approach with the make-believe theory to that of Gilbert Ryle in The Concept of Mind (1949), albeit far wider in scope.

+Patrick Maynard has praised Walton's achievement, saying: "he has worked out a theory of representation relevant to the arts.
+In an age of aesthetics glib about theory, I wonder if it will be appreciated how significant an accomplishment this is."

+The game designer and philosopher Chris Bateman has adapted the make-believe theory to games and videogames.

+Later theories

+Walton has developed several additional philosophical theories pertaining to art.
+He has developed the groundwork for a theory of aesthetic value in which aesthetic pleasure is understood as being partly constituted by the admiration a participant feels for an artwork, and suggested that styles in art can be understood by comparison to the adjective qualities we attach to the actions that artists apparently took in making a work of art.

 Additionally, he has developed a transparency thesis of photography, which is summarized in the following claim: “Photographs are transparent.
 We see the world through them.”
 Walton recognizes that this use of 'see' may differ from its conventional usage, but considers it parallel to the way we talk about 'seeing' through a telescope or other such tool.
 In viewing a photograph, we thus have two related experiences: we see through the photograph to the circumstances it was originally taken, and we have a fictional experience using the photograph as a prop e.g. if one looks at a photograph of Aunt Mabel grimacing one may say “Aunt Mabel is grimacing” - it is fictional that one sees her grimacing, but in addition one actually sees through the photograph an actual grimace that she had on her face in the past.